javito350/Longest-Common-Subsequence--LCS--Finder-project/writing/reflection.md

 ### Take Home Points

-This assingment helps to practice my coding skills and how organize all the files in order to run the program through the main file and time it thanks of benchmarking.
+This assignment helps to practice my coding skills and how organize all the files in order to run the program through the main file and time it thanks of benchmarking.
 I also learned a little bit of how to use the `lcsfinder` program to evaluate the performance of different algorithms for finding the longest common subsequence.
 The project also helped me to understand the trade-offs associated with different algorithmic approaches and how to design experiments to evaluate their performance.
-Where the recursive aproach was simple but not efficient for larger inputs, the dynamic programming approach was more efficient but required more memory.
+While the recursive aproach was simple, it was not efficient for larger inputs, the dynamic programming approach was more efficient but required more memory.
 The calculate algorithm was similar to the dynamic programming approach but may have additional overhead due to intermediate calculations.
 Overall, this project helped me to improve my coding skills and understand the importance of algorithmic efficiency in software development.